 National College for Motorsport

-The motor sport arm of Tresham College in east Northants, ‘NC4M’ has been based at Silverstone Park since 2004.
+The motorsport arm of The Bedford College Group, ‘NC4M’ has been based at Silverstone Park since 2004.

 Silverstone University Technical College

-The UTC, which is all about producing the best engineering brains for the future, opened in September 2013 and has rapidly built a reputation internationally.
+The UTC, which is all about producing the best engineering brains for the future, opened on site in September 2013 and has rapidly built an international reputation.